pmareke/pmareke/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working at [@empatyco](https://github.com/empathyco)
-- 🌱 I’m currently learning Testing and TDD
+- 🌱 I’m currently learning GO (Golang contributor)
-- 🤔 I’m looking for help with Testing and Design Patterns
 - 💬 Ask me about anything you want!
 - 📫 How to reach me: [@pmareke](twitter.com/pmareke) on Twitter!
 - 😄 Pronouns: He